Tassie's Parks and Nature

 Day 5 - Explore Dramatic Cradle Mountain Waking in the heart of Cradle Mountain National Park, get ready to explore more of this beautiful, protected landscape.
 You'll begin at Waldheim Chalet for a bit of history.
 Learn how after summiting the peak, Gustav Weindorfer and his wife Kate were compelled to build Waldheim (meaning "home in the forest") Chalet to give tourists the opportunity to enjoy the natural surroundings.
 Get better acquainted with the land on a boardwalk stroll with your Travel Director through the forest on the shores of Dove Lake, gazing up at the towering, jagged peaks of Cradle Mountain and perhaps dolerite peak on a clear day.
 Look around nearby too, as Bennetts wallabies, echidnas, and pademelons also make their home here.
 Want to see more unique Tasmanian wildlife?
 Consider joining an optional experience learning about and getting close (but not too close!) to the Tasmanian Devil.
 Or join an evening animal spotting experience viewing nocturnal mammals and marsupials including wallabies, wombats, and possums in their native night-time habitat.
 A creature is always stirring in fascinating Tasmania.

 Day 6 - Charming Launceston Today is a big day for Tassie's food and flavours and you'll kick it off at Hellyers Road Whisky Distillery in Burnie, home to one of Australia's best single malt distilled whiskies.
 Get an inside peek as you see what's distilling, learn how to taste with a Local Specialist, and even choose to pour and wax seal your very own bottle to take home - a totally unique and tasty souvenir.
 Next up, get acquainted with rural life at Mount Gnomon Farm on a MAKE TRAVEL MATTER(R) Experience.
 Hidden high in the hills, here you'll Connect with Locals meeting passionate fifth-generation farmer Guy who'll share his story and give you a tour of his apple orchard.
 Then sit down to a farm-to-fork, cider-paired Be My Guest lunch served in his beautiful barn overlooking his well-stocked veggie garden.
-Continue on to Ulverstone and then inland to Sheffield, home to over 60 murals depicting the area's rich history.
-After a full and filling day you, you'll head through the Meander Valley to the historic city of Launceston for a good night's rest.
+After a quick stop in Sheffield, the 'Town of Murals,' you'll head through the Meander Valley to the historic city of Launceston for a good night's rest.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.